JamesHaverstick/SpectraFrame/README.rst

     spectra = sf.read_csv(path)

-    spectra.crop(400, 2500, inplace=True)
+    spectra.crop(400, 2500)

     sf.plot(spectra, with_average=True)

-This package is still under heavy development.
+This package is still under development.
 Here are some other python packages that also focus on working with spectroscopic data.
 If you need a package for python 2 that supports more advanced plotting, check out Scikitspectra.
 There is also specutils which is designed for astronomical spectroscopic data.